google/koladata/docs/fundamentals.md

 functions into functors themselves, which will make possible to iterate with them separately.

-If using `functor_factory=kd.py_fn`, entire python functions will be wrapped as whole (no tracing is used), which is especially useful for debugging or quick experimentation.
+If using `py_fn=True`, entire python functions will be wrapped as whole (no tracing is used), which is especially useful for debugging or quick experimentation.

 ```py